w601sxs/tensorflow-world-neo-lab/README.md

 1. Click "Use" next to the title that says "tensorflow neo lab clean.ipynb"

-1. Follow instructions in the Notebook
+1. Follow instructions in the Notebooks for lab 1 (tensorflow neo lab 1 clean) and lab 2 (tensorflow neo lab 2 clean)